Exidex/qmk_firmware/keyboards/beekeeb/piantor_pro/readme.md

 Huge thanks to [Callum's keymap](https://github.com/callum-oakley/qmk_firmware/tree/master/users/callum) for inspiration.

 Oneshot mod layer removes the unreliability of mod-tap at the expense of one more key press.
-The problem I faced with Callum's keymap is that you have to be very careful in when you release mod keys for pressing shortcuts that need to have multiple modifiers enabled.
+The problem I faced with Callum's keymap is that you have to be very careful in when you release mod keys for pressing shortcuts that require multiple modifiers.
 The main idea I kept in my head when designing this keymap is to just press keys in the right order without thinking about releasing them, and it should just work.
 Idea itself is pretty simple, but it took a lot of small details to make it convenient to use (and behave according to intuition) which made it more complex than usual keymap.
 I have not seen these extensions in the wild, so I think it is worth sharing.